 11 Feb Supreme Court at Odds After Slew of Executions During COVID-19 Pandemic

-What Courts Have Previously Said About Executing Ailing and Terminally Ill Inmates
+What Courts Have Previously Said About Executing Ailing and Terminally Ill Prisoners

-The COVID-19 pandemic ushered in new questions about the constitutionality of executing sick inmates.
+The COVID-19 pandemic ushered in new questions about the constitutionality of executing sick prisoners.
 But courts and legal experts have regularly questioned the purpose of the death penalty over the past two decades.
-According to the National Coalition to Abolish the Death Penalty (NCADP), the average age of death row inmates is rising.
+According to the National Coalition to Abolish the Death Penalty (NCADP), the average age of death row prisoners is rising.
 This is due, in large part, to lengthy moratoriums on federal executions.

 Citing four cases from 2018, the group argued that the true purpose of the death penalty is retribution.
 “There is something unsettling about the government doggedly getting its pound of flesh whether or not it matters anymore,” commented Dianne Rust-Tierney, director of the NCADP.
-Of course, not all inmates on death row have a terminal illness.
+Of course, not all on death row have a terminal illness.
 Some are just plain sick.
-But when is an inmate too sick for execution?
+But when is a prisoner too sick for execution?

-Both state and federal courts have shown a continued willingness to withhold medical care and move forward with the executions of physically and mentally ill inmates.
+Both state and federal courts have shown a continued willingness to withhold medical care and move forward with the executions of physically and mentally ill prisoners.

 In 2018, the Supreme Court opted not to prevent the execution of Doyle Lee Hamm.
 His attorneys argued that his veins were too damaged for lethal injection.
 A lifetime of drug abuse and treatment for cancer left him too sick to be executed.
 At every level, courts allowed the execution to proceed.
 The state even cancelled a surgery to remove a cancerous lesion so that he could meet his execution date.
 But Hamm’s attorneys were right.
 Prison staff failed to find a viable vein.
 They tortured Hamm with repeated punctures for more than two hours before the execution was called off.